ndipunchurface/open-ga/README.md

 [![Build Status](https://secure.travis-ci.org/jonlaing/Remote-Vote.png)](http://travis-ci.org/jonlaing/Remote-Vote)

-In the short term, this system is intended to be used by Occupations at their Generale Assemblies to enable remote participation.
+In the short term, this system is intended to be used by Occupations at their General Assemblies to enable remote participation.
 This is my solution to the dwindling numbers of ordinary middle class families, the elderly, and those with physical handicaps at the GA's.
 I theorize the trend of dwindling numbers will only increase as the winter months set in.

+In the long term I was hoping to make this application scalable to create a fully featured online democracy app.
+Any user would be able to sign up and administer their own assembly.

 *******************************************************************************************************************
 ### Features

-- Configurable Assemblies\*
+- Configurable Assemblies
+- The ability to nominate facilitators to assist in administration of Assembly
 - UUID Registration Numbers (Unique, not reproduceable)
 - Proposals, Amendments, Replies, Straw Polls, and Binding Votes
 - Reddit Style Upvoting/Downvoting on all content types